github/docs/content/actions/reference/events-that-trigger-workflows.md

 You can configure your workflow to run when webhook events are generated on {% data variables.product.product_name %}.
 Some events have more than one activity type that triggers the event.
 If more than one activity type triggers the event, you can specify which activity types will trigger the workflow to run.
 For more information, see "[Webhooks](/webhooks)."

+Not all webhooks events trigger workflows.
+For the complete list of available webhook events and their payloads, see "[Webhook events and payloads](/developers/webhooks-and-events/webhook-events-and-payloads)."

 #### `check_run`

 Runs your workflow anytime the `check_run` event occurs. {% data reusables.developer-site.multiple_activity_types %} For information about the REST API, see "[Check runs](/rest/reference/checks#runs)."